Shan language: Dialects

 The Shan dialects spoken in Shan State can be divided into three groups, roughly coinciding with geographical and modern administrative boundaries, namely the northern, southern, and eastern dialects.
 Dialects differ to a certain extent in vocabulary and pronunciation, but are generally mutually intelligible.

-While the southern dialect has borrowed more Burmese words, Eastern Shan is somewhat closer to northern Thai languages and Lao in vocabulary and pronunciation, and the northern so-called "Chinese Shan" is much influenced by the Yunnan-Chinese dialect.
+While the southern dialect has borrowed more Burmese words, eastern Shan is somewhat closer to Northern Thai language and Lao in vocabulary and pronunciation, and the northern so-called "Chinese Shan" is much influenced by the Yunnan-Chinese dialect.

 A number of words differ in initial consonants.
 In the north, initial /k/, /kʰ/ and /m/, when combined with certain vowels and final consonants, are pronounced /tʃ/ (written ky), /tʃʰ/ (written khy) and /mj/ (written my).
 In Chinese Shan, initial /n/ becomes /l/.
 In southwestern regions /m/ is often pronounced as /w/.
 Initial /f/ only appears in the east, while in the other two dialects it merges with /pʰ/.

-Prominent dialects are considered as separate languages, such as Khün (called Kon Shan by the Burmese), which is spoken in Kengtung valley, and Tai Lü.
-Chinese Shan is also called (Tai) Mao, referring to the old Shan State of Mong Mao.
-'Tai Long' is used to refer to the dialect spoken in southern and central regions west of the Salween River.
-There are also dialects still spoken by a small number of people in Kachin State and Khamti spoken in northern Sagaing Region.

-J. Marvin Brown (1965) divides the three dialects of Shan as follows:
+J. Marvin Brown divides the three dialects of Shan State as follows: